mr-mstr/101-decorators/README.md

 When working with decorators, it can be helpful to use tools and techniques that allow you to introspect and debug them.
 Here are some approaches you can use to debug decorators in Python:

-* Use the `functools.wraps` decorator: When you define a decorator, the decorated function loses its original identity, including its name and docstring.
-You can use the `functools.wraps` decorator to preserve the decorated function's identity and make it easier to introspect and debug.
+* Use the `@functools.wraps` decorator: When you define a decorator, the decorated function loses its original identity, including its name and docstring.
+You can use the `@functools.wraps` decorator to preserve the decorated function's identity and make it easier to introspect and debug.
 Here is an example of how to use `functools.wraps`:

         from functools import wraps